Anatase: The Complete Guide to This Rare Titanium Dioxide Crystal

 Formation and Occurrence

 Anatase forms under specific geological conditions that rarely align in nature, contributing to its status as the rarest of the titanium dioxide polymorphs.
-The mineral typically crystallises from hydrothermal solutions at relatively low temperatures, generally below 550°C. These formation conditions explain why anatase often occurs in metamorphic rocks that have undergone low-grade alteration.
+The mineral typically crystallizes from hydrothermal solutions at relatively low temperatures, generally below 550°C. These formation conditions explain why anatase often occurs in metamorphic rocks that have undergone low-grade alteration.

-Geographic distribution of anatase deposits remains highly irregular, with notable occurrences scattered across the globe.
+The geographic distribution of anatase deposits remains highly irregular, with notable occurrences scattered across the globe.
 The type locality for anatase is in the French Alps, where the mineral was first described from specimens found in quartz veins.
 Other significant localities include Norway, Switzerland, Brazil, and several locations in the United States.
 Each locality produces anatase with slightly different characteristics, reflecting variations in formation conditions.

 Anatase often occurs as a detrital mineral in sediments, though it rarely survives extensive transport due to its perfect cleavage and moderate hardness.
 When present in sedimentary rocks, anatase crystals usually indicate proximity to source rocks containing the original titanium-bearing minerals.